-By the end of 2012, the balance in the Tip Fee Stabilization Fund was \$20.747 million.
-Based on the funds available as of the end of 2012, and the anticipated Performance Credits and PERC partnership distributions (assuming that the PERC facility will continue to perform in the future as it has in the past few years), MRC continues to project that the Charter Municipalities would have sufficient resources to continue to achieve the target values through 2018.
+By the end of 2013, the balance in the Tip Fee Stabilization Fund was \$21.33 million.
+Based on the funds available as of the end of 2013 and the anticipated Performance Credits and PERC partnership distributions (assuming that the PERC facility will continue to perform as it has in the past few years), MRC has projected that the Charter Municipalities will have sufficient resources to continue to achieve the target values through 2018.

-A key purpose of the Tip Fee Stabilization Fund is to position the Charter Municipalities to realize the benefits of continuing MRC's mission of affordable, long-term, environmentally sound disposal of MSW beyond 2018.
-Maintaining the existing target value unchanged, however, would draw down almost entirely the balance in the Tip Fee Stabilization Fund by 2018, thereby depleting the capability to stabilize tip fees should the existing arrangements be extended beyond 2018.
-Moreover, MRC is projecting that tipping fees in any extended arrangement would need to be significantly higher than the current target values for a variety of reasons, most particularly the projected decline in electricity revenues after the expiration in 2018 of the existing sales agreement.
+A key purpose of the Tip Fee Stabilization Fund is to position the Charter Municipalities to realize the benefits of affordable, long-term, environmentally sound disposal of MSW beyond 2018.
+Maintaining the existing target value unchanged, however, would draw down most of the balance in the Tip Fee Stabilization Fund by 2018, thereby depleting the capability to stabilize tip fees should the existing arrangements be extended beyond 2018.
+Moreover, MRC has projected that tipping fees in any extended arrangement would need to be significantly higher than the current target values for a variety of reasons, most particularly because of the projected decline in electricity revenues after the expiration of the existing sales agreement.

-In this context, at its October 2010 meeting, the MRC Board of Directors voted to adopt a Target Value Step Increase Implementation Plan (the "Plan") to implement an increase in target values on an annual basis through 2018.
-The Plan establishes increased target values for the Equity Charter Municipalities as follows:
+Thus, at its October 2010 meeting, the MRC Board of Directors voted to adopt a Target Value Step Increase Implementation Plan to implement an increase in target values on an annual basis through 2018.
+This plan established increased target values for the Equity Charter Municipalities as follows: